smartcontractkit/chainlink-testing-framework/book/src/framework/components/blockchains/ton.md

 The custom_env parameters will override the default genesis container environment variables, allowing you to customize blockchain configuration as needed.
 More info on parameters can be found here <https://github.com/neodix42/mylocalton-docker/wiki/Genesis-setup-parameters>.

+## Network Configuration

+The framework provides seamless access to the TON network configuration by embedding the config URL directly in the node URLs.
+The `ExternalHTTPUrl` and `InternalHTTPUrl` include the full path to `localhost.global.config.json`, which can be used directly with `liteclient.GetConfigFromUrl()` without additional URL formatting.

 ## Default Ports

 The TON implementation exposes essential services: